vdhulst/idavie_docs/docs/source/build.rst

   * Download `Unity Hub for Windows <https://public-cdn.cloud.unity3d.com/hub/prod/UnityHubSetup.exe>`_ from Unity's website and install it.
   * From the Unity Hub, install Unity version :literal:`2021.3.xf1`, where :literal:`x` is the highest number available.
+  * For now, we will continue using Unity version :literal:`2021.3.xf1`.
+We will investigate upgrading Unity versions at major releases.

 #.
 Install CMake